Machine learning for hydrodynamic stability: Validation of the classification strategy

-To be consistent with previous work, we will characterise the flow Reynolds number $\Re= LU/ \nu$ in terms of the kinematic viscosity $\nu$, the maximum speed at the inflow $U$ and the height of the channel at the outflow $L$.
 The symmetry of the base solution can be confirmed by observing that the two eddies downstream of the step in Figure~\ref{step-figure-I} have the same reattachment length.

-Numerical solutions are computed with MATLAB\_\rbl{R2024B} using the open-source \ifiss\ software package~\cite{ifiss}.
-The spatial discretization is inf--sup stable $Q_2$--$P_{-1}$ (biquadratic velocity; discontinuous linear pressure) mixed approximation, see Elman et al.~\cite[Section 3.3.1]{elman15}.
-Labelled data is generated by discretising the flow domain into a \rbl{uniform grid of 2112 square elements}.\footnote{The software toolbox is described in~\cite{elman14}.
-The grid is defined by setting the discretization level to 5.} The dimension {$n_x$} of the resulting algebraic system in this case is \rbl{23,842}.
-The (unstabilised) TR--AB2 integrator described in \cite[Sect.\,10.2.3]{elman15} {is} used for evolving the numerical solution.
+The \ifiss\ software package~\cite{ifiss} is used to compute numerical solutions.
+The spatial discretization is effected using $Q_2$--$P_{-1}$ (biquadratic velocity; discontinuous linear pressure) mixed approximation, see \cite[Section 3.3.1]{elman15}.
+Labelled data is generated by discretising the flow domain into a uniform grid of 2112 square elements.\footnote{The open source MATLAB software toolbox is described in~\cite{elman14}.
+The grid is defined by setting the discretization level to 5.} The dimension {$n_x$} of the resulting system of ordinary differential equations is 23,842.
+The (unstabilised) TR--AB2 integrator described in \cite[Sect.\,10.2.3]{elman15} is used for evolving the numerical solution.
 The time integration is started from quiescent flow $\vfld{u}_h=0$ in the channel domain.
 The initial time step is {\tt 1e-9}.
 To model the action of ``turning {on} the tap'' in a laboratory experiment, the inhomogeneous inflow boundary condition is smoothly ramped up.
 This is done by multiplying the steady-state inflow boundary profile by the lifting function $1-e^{-10t}$.

 The TR--AB2 integrator is run in fully nonlinear mode with a second-order linearisation step followed by two fixed-point iterations (a total of three ${n_x}\times {n_x}$ sparse matrix solves at each time step).
-The integrator is run for a fixed number ${n_t}$ of steps with the time accuracy \rbl{tolerance set to {\tt 3e-6}}.
-When generating labelled data, ${n_t}$ is set to \rbl{1200}.
+The integrator is run for a fixed number ${n_t}$ of steps with the time accuracy tolerance set to {\tt 3e-6}.
+When generating labelled data, ${n_t}$ is set to 1200.